PaulinaCakalli/paulinacakalli.github.io/_posts/2019-07-31-Modeling-and-Forecasting-Vulnerabilities-on-Cyber-Security.markdown

       Training set 12.48149 214.8705 137.3688 -61.16628 83.69934 0.8749153 0.09734004
 ```

-In this case the ANN model seems to be the slightly more accurate model based on the test set RMSE, MAPE and MASE.
-The ANN model describes better the non-linear nature of the data.
+In this case the ANN model seems to be the most accurate model based on the test set RMSE, MAPE and MASE.
+The ANN model describes the non-linear nature of the data.

 ```R
 ggplot(data =Total,aes(x =Month))+